Besong/Data-Science-Portfolio/README.md

   Most of the contents in this repository are jupyter notebook files.
     The easiest way to view the notebooks is through [jupyter nbviewer](https://nbviewer.jupyter.org).

-  Likewise, if you have Jupyter notebook installed on your pc and would like to keep them locally, do the following :
+  Likewise, if you have Jupyter notebook installed on your pc and would like to keep them locally, do the following:

    **Download [Subversion for windows](https://sourceforge.net/projects/win32svn/)** or checkout this [site](https://wandisco.com/svn)
      to download your preferred subversion client/servers based on your OS.